Creamy mac and cheese may just be the best of comfort food, and that is only one reason why I love it so much!

 - 2 tablespoons flour

-- 2 cups milk
+- 2 cups milk, I use whole milk

-- 2 cups cheddar cheese (grated)
+- 2 cups cheddar cheese, grated (1 lb cheese)

 - Boil pasta according to package directions.

-- Drain pasta, in the pot that you cooked pasta in heat the butter until melted
+- In the pot that you cooked pasta in heat the butter until melted

 - Add in cheese and whisk smooth.

-- *add a small amount of milk to a pan when reheating cold mac and cheese so it's creamy.
+- Add a small amount of milk to a pan when reheating cold mac and cheese so it's creamy.